-The department offers a program of study leading to the master of science degree in computer science.
-The program is designed to accommodate students seeking either a terminal MS degree or preparation for PhD work at another institution.
+The department offers a program of study leading to the Master of Science degree in computer science.
+The program is designed to accommodate students seeking a terminal MS degree or preparation for entering a PhD program.

-In addition to the graduate school admission requirements, students entering the graduate program must have completed computer science coursework in the areas of: 1) programming in a modern high-level language, 2) basic computer organization and architecture, 3) data structures, and 4) principles of operating systems and networks.
+In addition to the graduate school admission requirements, students entering the graduate program must have completed computer science coursework in the areas of: 1) programming in a modern high-level language, 2) basic computer organization and architecture, 3) data structures and algorithms, and 4) principles of operating systems and networks.
 Students should also have completed mathematics courses equivalent to: 1) differential and integral calculus including infinite series, 2) discrete mathematics, 3) linear algebra, and 4) probability and statistics.